 - Add additional options for customers to connect with the product

-- Show multimedia content about the item like audio or video
+- Show multimedia content about the item like audios or videos

-- Include shortcodes given by different modules, like a WooCommerce Add to Wishlist module.
+- Include shortcodes given by different modules, for example, a WooCommerce Add to Wishlist module.

 - Store extra notes about the costs or substitute value choices